 We all get scared or worried from time to time.
 Usually fear is a good thing as it keeps us from getting too close to danger.
 Anxiety is the feeling of fear or panic.
 Most people feel anxious, panicky or fearful about situations in life such as exams, parties or busy playgrounds but once the difficult situation is over, you feel better and calmer.
 Sometimes the feelings of fear or anxiety continue after the difficult situation or sometimes you may feel a stronger sense of fear than other people.
 This is when anxiety becomes a problem and can interfere with everyday activities and routines.

 When we feel we are in danger, our brains tell our bodies to get ready and run away quickly.
-This means that if you have anxiety you may feel sick, dizzy, as if your heart is racing, shortness of breath or have butterflies in your stomach as well as possibly having difficulty concentrating, being unable to relax, feeling worried, upset and worried.
+This means that if you have anxiety you may feel sick, dizzy, as if your heart is racing, shortness of breath or have butterflies in your stomach as well as possibly having difficulty concentrating, being unable to relax, feeling worried and upset.

 Young people with anxiety usually experience anxiety in different ways.
 Anxieties are grouped based on what the fear or worry is about.